skx/webmail/README.md

   * The IMAP server connection is closed.
 * The server sends the response to your client.

-THis means that things are slower than they would be if there were a dedicated proxy maintaining a persistant connection to the IMAP server.
+This means that things are slower than they would be if there were a dedicated proxy maintaining a persistant connection to the IMAP server.